lizmat/raku-all-modules/jonathanstowe/Acme-Insult-Lala/README.md

 ## Installation

-Assuming you have a working Rakudo Perl 6 installation you should be able to do either:
+Assuming you have a working Rakudo Perl 6 installation you should be able to do :

-    panda install Acme::Insult::Lala

-or

     zef install Acme::Insult::Lala